Australia’s most populous state extends COVID restrictions on searching for the source of the explosion | ExBulletin

 Australia’s most populous state extends COVID restrictions on searching for the source of the explosion

+People queue at a coronavirus disease testing clinic (COVID-19) downtown after new cases were reported in Sydney, Australia, May 6, 2021.
+REUTERS / Loren Elliott

-Sydney (Reuters) – Australia’s most populous country did not register new COVID-19 infections for the third day in a row on Sunday, but extended raised social distancing and masking rules by a week as authorities searched for the source of the outbreak. small.
+Sydney – Australia’s most populous state did not register new COVID-19 infections for the third day in a row on Sunday, but extended raised social distancing and masking rules by a week as authorities hunted for the source of a small outbreak.

 After a Sydney couple tested positive for coronavirus last week, ending a long period without community transmission, authorities reinstated some social distancing measures by May 10 and a campaign to get more people tested as they tried to determine the source of the infection.